IBMa/equal-access/cypress-accessibility-checker/README.md

 ```

 ### 2. Import commands
-In the `cypress/support/index.js` file located in your project, add the following import statement.
-This will import the accessibility checker commands and register them with Cypress.
+In the spec file where you run tests, add the following import statement.
+This will register the custom checker commands.

 ```
 import 'cypress-accessibility-checker';